Black History Month

 When They See Us is one of those titles that gets released on Netflix, starts trending and instantly becomes the show everyone is talking about.
 The 16-time Emmy nominated mini-series is based on true events where five teenaged boys were accused of the brutal assault of a woman out jogging in Central Park in 1989.
 It depicts the horrific racial injustice of a broken system, where these innocent young boys were denied their civil rights and were subject to police coercion which consequently led to false confessions and the wrongful conviction and 11.5-year imprisonment of Korey Wise.
 I watched this three years ago now, and it’s still one of those series that just sticks with you long after the end credits start rolling.

-Christina Thummanah, Direct Communications Manager at Freesat
+Christina Thummanah, Direct Communications Manager

 Uprising